What to expect - children

 rate.
 Some children love the sound and launch straight in,

-others find it more bewildering, and may need to be coaxed into
+others find it more confusing, and may need more support to wear

-your child learn to enjoy listening with their new cochlear
+this stage, and to help your child to develop listening with their

 Follow up visits to the hospital